bdeckard92/dupUT/01-Class-Content/22-State/01-Activities/01-Actions-Reducers/README.md

 # Actions and Reducers

-In this activity, you will create actions and reducers in order to implement a global store for the `Book-Lounge` app.
+In this activity, you will create actions and reducers in order to implement a global store for the `00-React-App` app.

 ## Instructions

-* **Note** You will be using one web application, [Book-Lounge](../Book-Lounge), for all of our activities today.
+* **Note** You will be using one web application, [00-React-App](..00-React-App), for all of our activities today.

-* Copy the [src](Unsolved/src) folder and paste it into the [Book-Lounge](../Book-Lounge) app.
+* Copy the [src](Unsolved/src) folder and paste it into the [00-React-App](..00-React-App) app.

-* Navigate to [01-Activities/Book-Lounge](../Book-Lounge) and start the app in dev mode by running `npm start` from your command line.
+* Navigate to [01-Activities00-React-App](..00-React-App) and start the app in dev mode by running `npm start` from your command line.

 * Check out the application running on <http://localhost:3000> in your browser.

-* Open [App.js](../Book-Lounge/client/src/App.js) and notice how we are managing the state and what components are using it.
+* Open [App.js](..00-React-App/client/src/App.js) and notice how we are managing the state and what components are using it.

-* In the [utils](../Book-Lounge/client/src/utils) folder, create two files: `actions.js` and `reducers.js`.
+* In the [utils](..00-React-App/client/src/utils) folder, create two files: `actions.js` and `reducers.js`.

   * In `actions.js`, define two actions: `UPDATE_BOOKS` and `UPDATE_CURRENT_BOOK`.